youzhenghai/knownledge-gop/README.md

 # knownledge-gop

-The code runs on Kaldi-5.5 and primarily utilizes computer-gop.
+The code runs on Kaldi-5.5 and primarily utilizes "computer-gop".

 Once you have prepared the data, you simply need to back up "kaldi/egs/gop_speechocean" and use this project to overwrite it.
 Then, run "aug_run.sh" to proceed.